MicrosoftDocs/appcenter-docs/docs/transition/moving/incompatibilities.md

 ## Feedback

-App Center doesn't support HockeyApp's Feedback.
-Before moving an app using the HockeyApp Feedback, we recommend using another third-party in-app feedback tools instead.
+App Center doesn't support HockeyApp's Feedback service.
+Before moving an app using the HockeyApp Feedback, we recommend using another third-party in-app feedback tool instead.
 Once we move your app, you won't receive any feedback from the HockeySDK anymore.
 Make sure the version using the new in-app feedback tool is well adopted before moving to App Center.